On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Conclusions

 \section{Conclusions}

-Much more complicated than incompressible flow, the self-gravitating collisionless dark matter flow (SG-CFD) is of constant divergence on small scale and irrotational on large scale.
-To understand the nature of flow across entire range of scales, fundamental kinematic and dynamic relations among statistical measures of different order need to be developed for different types of flow.
+A statistical theory is presented for the self-gravitating collisionless dark matter flow (SG-CFD), which is constant divergence on small scales and is irrotational on large scales.
+The size of the largest halo leads to a critical transition scale $r_t$ between two flow regimes (Fig. \ref{fig:19}).
+To understand the nature of flow across the entire range of scales, kinematic and dynamic relations for statistical measures of different orders need to be developed for different types of flow.

-By extending the two-point second order statistics to high order, we present the third order statistical measures and associated kinematic relations for different types of flow.
-In principle, the incompressible and constant divergence flow share the same kinematic relations for even order correlations, while they can be different for odd order correlations (Eq. \eqref{M_ZEqnNum365670}).
-For third order velocity correlation tensor $Q_{ijk}(r)$, four scalar correlation functions (total correlations $R_{3} $ and $R_{31} $, longitudinal correlation $L_{3} $, and transverse correlation $T_{3}$) can be obtained by contraction of indices from $Q_{ijk}(r)$ (Eqs. \eqref{ZEqnNum550536}-\eqref{ZEqnNum796638}).
+By extending the two-point second order statistics in our previous work \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating} to high order, we present the third order statistical measures and associated kinematic relations for different types of flow.
+In principle, the incompressible and constant divergence flows share the same kinematic relations for even-order correlations, while they can be different for odd-order correlations (Eq. \eqref{M_ZEqnNum365670}).
+For the third order velocity correlation tensor $Q_{ijk}(r)$, four scalar correlation functions (total correlations $R_{3} $ and $R_{31} $, longitudinal correlation $L_{3} $, and transverse correlation $T_{3}$) can be obtained by contraction of the indices from $Q_{ijk}(r)$ (Eqs. \eqref{ZEqnNum550536}-\eqref{ZEqnNum796638}).
 Kinematic relations are developed for incompressible flow (Eqs. \eqref{ZEqnNum374800} and \eqref{ZEqnNum218978}), constant divergence flow (Eqs. \eqref{ZEqnNum647632} and \eqref{ZEqnNum487892}), and irrotational flow (Eq. \eqref{ZEqnNum337667}).
-Correlation functions from N-body simulation are presented in Figs. \ref{fig:3} and \ref{fig:4} for third and fourth order, respectively.
+The correlation functions from the N-body simulation are presented in Figs. \ref{fig:3} and \ref{fig:4} for the third and fourth order, respectively.